 AirDrop for Windows, Android and Linux: Snapdrop

-Prerequisites: As with AirDrop, you need to be in the close vicinity of the people you are sending files to.
+As with AirDrop, you need to be in the close vicinity of the people you are sending files to.
 In fact, both devices need to be connected to the same wireless network (Wi-Fi).
 Other than that, all that is required is a modern web browser such as a relatively recent version of Safari, Firefox, Internet Explorer, Google Chrome or Opera.
-As explained above, the service is absolutely free for now and requires no registration or installation.
+As explained above, the service is free and requires no registration or installation.

 Sharing files from and to your iPhone with any other device